Shalha-Mucha18/Customer-Service-Time-Tracker/README.md

 ## Notes
 - The default average service time threshold is set to 16 seconds.
 Adjust this in the script if needed.
-- Ensure the video has clear visibility of the service area for accurate tracking.
+- Ensure the video clearly shows the service area for accurate tracking.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.